greg1904/simple_brightness_app/README.md

 - uses pystray for system icon - configure backend in start.sh!

 first install using install.sh
-- creates a .desktop file in ./install
+- creates a .desktop file in ./install, which is also copied to the autostart directory (~/.config/autostart/simple_brightness_app.desktop)
 - creates a venv and installs dependencies

 run with: